pycom/pycom-esp-idf/docs/en/api-guides/ulp_instruction_set.rst

 ESP32 ULP coprocessor instruction set
 =====================================

-This document provides details about the instructions used by ESP32 ULP coprocessor assembler.
+This document provides details about the instructions used by {IDF_TARGET_NAME} ULP coprocessor assembler.

 ULP coprocessor has 4 16-bit general purpose registers, labeled R0, R1, R2, R3.
 It also has an 8-bit counter register (stage_cnt) which can be used to implement loops.
 Stage count regiter is accessed using special instructions.